 - All forks are silverware, but not all silverware are forks.

 - All squares are rectangles, but not all rectangles are squares.

-- All native ads are programmatic display ads, but not all programmatic display ads are native ads.
+- All native ads are programmatic display ads, but not all are native ads.

 Native advertisements are not the same as typical banner display ads.
-When developing your programmatic advertising strategy, you have three advertising kinds to choose from: display, video, and audio.
+When developing your programmatic advertising strategy, you have three advertising kinds: display, video, and audio.
 Display ads also include regular image ads, HTML5 ads, and native ads.

 A native ad typically generates more interaction since it is embedded within current content, making it appear more natural to the user.